Digital-Business-Council/Digital-Business-Council.github.io/pages/about-us/governance-working-group.md

 - Risk Management.

 The governance processes for managing the Framework services, incorporating:
-- managing interoperability agreements;
+- Managing interoperability agreements;
-- promoting efficiency, reliability;
-- integrity and security; and
+- Promoting efficiency, reliability, integrity and security; and
-- testing and accreditation criteria and procedures.
+- Testing and accreditation criteria and procedures.

 ## Members